 Popular Skills for Vice President (VP), Communications

 VPs of Communications who responded to the survey indicated only a few skills that they use on the job.
-Most notably, facility with Corporate Communications and Media / Public Relations are correlated to pay that is significantly above average, leading to increases of 25 percent and 8 percent, respectively.
-Skills that pay less than market rate include Marketing Communications.
-Those educated in Marketing Communications tend to be well versed in Corporate Communications.
+Most notably, facility with Corporate Communications and Media / Public Relations are correlated to pay that is significantly above average, leading to increases of 22 percent and 13 percent, respectively.
+Skills that seem to negatively impact pay include Marketing Communications.
+For most people, competency in Marketing Communications indicates knowledge of Corporate Communications.

 Pay Difference by Location